We are Inigo

-Our inspirations are diverse: from the freewheeling creativity of the Bloomsbury group to the fashion houses of Gucci and Issey Miyake, and, of course, the grand classical visions of Inigo Jones himself.
+Our inspirations are diverse: from the freewheeling creativity of the Bloomsbury group to the finest fashion houses and Britain’s most brilliant craftspeople – and, of course, the grand classical visions of Inigo Jones himself.

 We pursue this love of the idiosyncratic in everything we do, whether that’s appraising an immaculately preserved country house, or discovering exciting new talents offering fresh perspectives on the past.

 Our Guild is a select group of creatives and thinkers united by their eclectic taste and eye for the extraordinary.
 In their inspired ideas and creative pursuits, they exemplify what we’re about.